A view from the top of the Rug Road Backcountry Byway

 If you stop and get off the path up above, you'll be in the tablelands to the south of and above Aravaipa Canyon.
 This is the Galiuro Mountains, an extremely rugged high plateau deeply incised by water-eroded canyons.
 The photos on this page should give you some idea of what's out there... and as beautiful as it is, it isn't for the faint of heart.
 While actual elevation difference on the route is only a bit more than 3,000 feet, the accumulated elevation gain (from all the up and down) is more than 8,400 feet.

 While nearly the whole of Rug Road is on BLM property, there is one private property owner near Turkey Creek Canyon who sometimes shuts and locks a gate across the road, apparently in a half-hearted attempt to extort a few bucks from the federal government.
-On the other hand, the BLM recently removed mention of the Rug Road on their website...
+On the other hand, the BLM has removed most mention of the Rug Road from their website...

 That part of Rug Road which earned the name

 High above Copper Creek on the Rug Road